DarKMilK17/lesson_1/README.md

 # Intoduction
 This repository is collection of reference projects for XYZ school c++ course.
-Just open the Game.sln and enjoy.
+Just open the Game.sln and enjoy. <br >
+HI!

 # License and author rights
 ©2023, XYZ School.
 All rights reserved.